 - Winds without needing cones or tubes

-- The arm slips once a while, but not enough to be a huge problem
+- The arm slips once a while

-- Easy Set-up
+- Easy setup

 - Great for winding for medium-sized projects

-- It has a useful yarn guide arm
+- Has a useful yarn guide arm

 - Low noise as it winds on the spindle